-- Access to ‘MyRCPath’ including access the member’s handbook, draft consultations, Council and other College committee minutes and previous issues of the Bulletin.
-The Members Handbook includes details of individual members but as a Registered Trainee your details will not be listed in the Members Handbook.
+- Access to ‘MyRCPath’ including access to the member’s handbook, draft consultations, Council and other College committee minutes and previous issues of the Bulletin.
+The Members Handbook includes details of individual members but as a Registered Trainee, your details will not be listed in the Members Handbook.

 - Access to the quarterly Bulletin and all College mailings (including the monthly e-newsletter) for the duration of training.